Eric Wynalda

-Eric Boswell Wynalda (born June 9, 1969) is an American soccer coach, television commentator, and retired player.
+Eric Boswell Wynalda (born June 9, 1969) is an American soccer coach, television commentator, and former player.
 He was formerly an analyst and color commentator for soccer coverage on Fox Sports 1 and ESPN.
-Previously, he served as head coach and technical director of Las Vegas Lights FC in the USL Championship and he was previously the host of WTF: Wynalda Talks Football on SiriusXM FC.
+Previously, he served as head coach and technical director of Las Vegas Lights FC in the USL Championship and he is the host of WTF: Wynalda Talks Football on SiriusXM FC.

 Wynalda was one of the first Americans to play professionally in Europe before returning to his home country in 1996 to play in Major League Soccer and scoring the first goal in the league's history.
 Until 2008, he was the all-time leading goal scorer for the United States national team.
 Wynalda was described as a "shifty, dynamic player off the dribble with a heavy shot."
+He was also known for his fiery play, and earned the nickname, "Eric the Red Card."
 He was elected to the National Soccer Hall of Fame in 2004.

 Youth and college

 Wynalda, of Dutch ancestry, grew up in Westlake Village, California.
 As a child his team the Westlake Wolves, with Eric's father Dave as the head coach, won the state championship in AYSO soccer.
 That year Wynalda scored more goals than the entire division his team played in combined (58 goals in 16 games).
 His skills continued to improve year after year and he attended Westlake High School and was a three time All State selection with the school's boys soccer team and a youth club teammate of fellow national team player Cobi Jones.

 Wynalda attended San Diego State University from 1987 to 1989 where he played for the Aztecs men's soccer team, scoring 34 goals and assisting on 25 others during his three seasons.
 His freshman year, SDSU went to the NCAA Men's Soccer Championship game where it lost to the Bruce Murray-led Clemson Tigers.
 While at SDSU, he also played two seasons with the local semi-pro San Diego Nomads of the Western Soccer Alliance.
 In 1988, he played a single game and in 1989, he played five games with the Nomads.